 Manager of Urban Forest Programs

-WORKING CONDITIONS: Some travel will be required outside of the Washington, DC area.
+WORKING CONDITIONS: Regular travel will be required outside of the Washington, DC area.
 Most work will be in a general office environment, with some local meetings outside of the office.
 American Forests is located in downtown Washington, DC within walking distance of Metro stations on all lines, multiple bus lines, and Capital Bikeshare.

-- Complete other duties as assigned, including periodic support for development and communication efforts and new initiatives as they emerge.
+- Miscellaneous: Complete other duties as assigned, including periodic support for development and communication efforts and new initiatives as they emerge.

 A combination of education and experience will be considered in determining relative candidate qualifications.